You’ve been a Diabetic for one year: what happens now?

 The world hardly ever remembers what you have; it remembers what you give or have given.
-Example: nobody reveres Nelson Mandela for the kind of car he owned while he was President of South Africa – almost everybody reveres him because of his role in the evolution of democratic South Africa.
 Think about the doors of opportunity you would like to leave ajar for the people who depend on you now, or the people who will grow to do so during the course of your life.

 What kind of financial products work best for Diabetics?

 Diabetics have specific needs, but your individual context will also inform what’s going to work best for you.
-What we at AllLife offer to Diabetic men and women is the chance to leave up to R10million to the people who depend on you, after the event of your death.
+What we at AllLife offer to Diabetics is the opportunity to leave up to R10million to the people who depend on you, after the event of your death.
 This can be done by getting Diabetic life cover with us, and the money that your loved ones will get can be used to pay for all kinds of things:

 Does AllLife offer Diabetic insurance?